zincware/ZnH5MD/README.md

 - Time/Step: ZnH5MD assumes a fixed timestamp and time interval of 1.
 This is primarily, because ASE does not include time data by default.
 - Units: There is no automatic unit conversion through e.g. the pint package
-- performance tweeks: there are many places in ZnH5MD that can be optimized w.r.t to better performance.
+- performance tweaks: there are many places in ZnH5MD that can be optimized w.r.t to better performance.
 Currently most of the values are hard-coded.
 This affects e.g. chunk size.